-Effective January 1, 1991, section 207 of title 18 will set forth six substantive prohibitions restricting the activities of individuals who leave Government service or who leave certain high-level positions in the executive branch.
+Effective January 1, 1991, section 207 of title 18 sets forth six substantive prohibitions restricting the activities of individuals who leave Government service or who leave certain highlevel positions in the executive branch.
 Each of these restrictions is discussed separately below, followed by a discussion of several statutory exceptions.

-None of the provisions will bar any individual, regardless of rank or position, from accepting employment with any private or public employer after Government service.
-As before, section 207 will only prohibit individuals from engaging in certain activities on behalf of persons or entities other than the United States, whether or not done for compensation.
-While section 207 will continue to prohibit certain representational activities before the United States, the revised statute will also prohibit certain "behind-the-scenes" assistance rendered to others.
-None of the revised provisions will bar self-representation.
+None of the provisions bar any individual, regardless of rank or position, from accepting employment with any private or public employer after Government service.
+Section 207 only prohibits individuals from engaging in certain activities on behalf of persons or entities other than the United States, whether or not done for compensation.
+None of the restrictions bar selfrepresentation.

-A. Applicability
+A. APPLICABILITY

-The first three restrictions [sections 207(a)(1), (a)(2), and (b)] are applicable to former officers or employees of the executive branch.
+The first three restrictions [§§ 207(a)(1), (a)(2), and (b)] are applicable to former officers or employees of the executive branch.
 They also apply to former senior or very senior employees as those terms are described below, and to former special Government employees.
-According to 18 U.S.C. § 202, a "special Government employee" includes an individual who is "retained, designated, appointed, or employed to perform, with or without compensation, for not to exceed one hundred and thirty days during any period of three hundred and sixty-five consecutive days, temporary duties either on a full-time or intermittent basis" (Enlisted personnel of the uniformed services are not "officers" or "employees" for purposes of section 207.)
+According to 18 U.S.C. § 202, a "special Government employee" includes an individual who is "retained, designated, appointed, or employed to perform, with or without compensation, for not to exceed one hundred and thirty days during any period of three hundred and sixty-five consecutive days, temporary duties either on a full-time or intermittent basis...."
+[Enlisted personnel of the uniformed services are not "officers" or "employees" for purposes of section 207.]

-The fourth restriction [section 207(c)] is applicable only to former "senior personnel" (hereinafter referred to as senior employees").
-A senior employee is any employee (other than an individual covered by the fifth restriction) who was employed in a position for which the rate of pay is specified in or fixed according to the Executive Schedule, in a position for which the rate of basic pay is equal to or greater than the rate of basic pay payable for GS-17 of the General Schedule, or in a position which is held by an active duty commissioned officer of the uniformed services who is serving in a grade or rank for which the pay grade is 0-7 or above.
+The fourth restriction [§ 207(c)] is applicable only to former "senior personnel" (hereinafter referred to as "senior employees").
+A senior employee is any employee (other than an individual covered by the fifth restriction) who was employed in a position for which the rate of pay is specified in or fixed according to the Executive Schedule, in a position for which the rate of basic pay is equal to or greater than the rate of basic pay payable for level 5 of the Senior Executive Service, or in a position which is held by an active duty commissioned officer of the uniformed services who is serving in a grade or rank for which the pay grade is 0-7 or above.
 The term includes those individuals appointed by the President to a position under 3 U.S.C. § 105(a)(2)(B) or by the Vice President to a position under 3 U.S.C. § 106(a)(1)(B).
-The term senior employee encompasses a former special Government employee only if he served in a senior position for 60 or more days during his last year of Government service.
+An individual is subject to section 207(c) as a result of service as a special Government employee only if the individual served 60 or more days as a special Government employee during the one-year period before terminating service as a senior employee.

-The fifth restriction [section 207(d)] applies only to former "very senior personnel" (hereinafter referred to as "very senior employees").
+The fifth restriction [§ 207(d)] applies only to former "very senior personnel" (hereinafter referred to as "very senior employees").
 A very senior employee is any employee who was employed in a position at the rate of pay payable for level I of the Executive Schedule, or in a position in the Executive Office of the President at a rate of pay equal to or greater than the rate of pay payable for level II of the Executive Schedule.
-The term includes the Vice President and those individuals appointed by the President to a position under 3 U.S.C. § 105(a)(2)(A) or by the Vice President to a position under 3 U.S.C. § 106(a)(1)(A).

-The sixth restriction [section 207(f)] applies to individuals who formerly served in either a senior or very senior position.
+The term includes the Vice President and those appointed by the President to a position under 3 U.S.C. § 105(a)(2)(A) or by the Vice President to a position under 3 U.S.C. § 106(a)(1)(A).
+The sixth restriction [§ 207(f)] applies to individuals who formerly served in either a senior or very senior position.

-B. Substantive Restrictions
+B. SUBSTANTIVE RESTRICTIONS